nutsdb/nutsdb/.github/ISSUE_TEMPLATE/feature_request.md

-## Summary
-One paragraph explanation of the feature.

-## Motivation
-Why are we doing this?
-What use cases does it support?
-What is the expected outcome?
+---
+name: Feature request
+about: Suggest an idea for this project
+title: ''
+labels: ''
+assignees: ''

+---

+**Is your feature request related to a problem?
+Please describe.**
+A clear and concise description of what the problem is.
+Ex.
+I'm always frustrated when [...]

+**Describe the solution you'd like**
+A clear and concise description of what you want to happen.

-## Describe alternatives you've considered
+**Describe alternatives you've considered**
-A clear and concise description of the alternative solutions you've considered.
+A clear and concise description of any alternative solutions or features you've considered.

-## Additional context
+**Additional context**
 Add any other context or screenshots about the feature request here.